How to Select Valve Actuators for Rotary Valves

 Almost all electric actuator manufacturers have an option for a version of their standard product line that conforms with NEMA VII.

 Spring return: Another safety accessory widely specified in the process industries on valve actuators is the spring-return (fail-safe) option.
-Upon power or signal failure a spring-return actuator drives the valve to a pre-determined safe position.
+Upon power or signal failure, a spring-return actuator drives the valve to a pre-determined safe position.
 This is a practical and inexpensive option with pneumatic actuators and is an important reason for the wide use of pneumatic actuators throughout the industry.

 Where springs are not practical because of actuator size or weight, or if a double-acting unit is already installed, an accumulator tank may be installed to store air pressure.

-Electric actuators are not widely available in a spring-return version; however, a battery back up system is an elegant solution.
+Electric actuators are not widely available in a spring-return version; however, a battery backup system is an elegant solution.
 To accomplish the spring-return function an electro-hydraulic actuator is often a good choice.
 Electro-hydraulic actuation is achieved by energizing a hydraulic pump, which pressurizes a spring-return cylinder.
-Upon power failure the spring action drives the actuator to the original position.
+Upon power failure, the spring action drives the actuator to the original position.
 Because only an electric power supply is required for this self-contained unit it is a practical approach to fail-safe electric valve actuation.

 Performance characteristics: Before specifying a pneumatic or electric actuator for valve automation it is important to consider a few of the key performance characteristics of each.